jamalabdulnasir220/NetflixGPT/README.md

     - built GPT search Bar
     - built GPT
 - (Big Feature) Incorporated a multi language feature in the gpt search component
+- get openAi key
-- built the gpt feature to recommend movies and display movie name with the list of movies
+- built the gpt feature to recommend movies
+- pass the recommend movies to the tmdb search api to get movies and display in a movielist
+- implemented memoization in the api calls
+- made my app mobile responsive

 # Features